Ernest Hemingway: Early life

 Ernest Miller Hemingway was born on July 21, 1899, in Oak Park, Illinois, an affluent suburb just west of Chicago.
 He was the second of six children born to Clarence Edmonds Hemingway, a physician, and Grace Hall Hemingway, a musician.
 When Clarence and Grace Hemingway married in 1896, they lived with Grace's father, Ernest Miller Hall, after whom they named their first son.
-His parents were well-educated and well-respected in Oak Park, a conservative community about which resident Frank Lloyd Wright said, "So many churches for so many good people to go to."
+His parents were well-educated and well-respected in Oak Park, a conservative community about which its resident Frank Lloyd Wright said, "So many churches for so many good people to go to."
+The family's seven-bedroom home in the respectable neighborhood contained a music studio for Grace and a medical office for Clarence.
 His sister Marcelline preceded him in 1898, and his younger siblings were Ursula in 1902, Madelaine in 1904, Carol in 1911, and Leicester in 1915.
-Grace followed the Victorian convention of not differentiating children's clothing by gender.
-With only a year separating them, Ernest and Marcelline resembled one another strongly.
-Grace wanted them to appear as twins, so in Ernest's first three years she kept his hair long and dressed both children in similarly frilly feminine clothing.

 Hemingway was the second child and first son born to Clarence and Grace.

 Grace Hemingway was a well-known local musician, and taught her reluctant son to play the cello.
 Later he said music lessons contributed to his writing style, as evidenced in the "contrapuntal structure" of For Whom the Bell Tolls.
-As an adult Hemingway professed to hate his mother, although they shared similar enthusiastic energies.
+As an adult Hemingway professed to hate his mother, despite sharing similar enthusiastic energies.
 His father, Dr. Clarence Hemingway, taught him woodcraft during the family's summer sojourns at Windemere on Walloon Lake, near Petoskey, Michigan, where Ernest learned to hunt, fish and camp in the woods and lakes of Northern Michigan.
 These early experiences instilled in him a life-long passion for outdoor adventure and living in remote or isolated areas.

 Hemingway went to Oak Park and River Forest High School in Oak Park between 1913 and 1917, where he competed in boxing, track and field, water polo, and football.
 He performed in the school orchestra for two years with his sister Marcelline, and received good grades in English.
-During his last two years at high school he edited the school's newspaper and yearbook (the Trapeze and Tabula); he imitated the language of popular sportswriters and contributed under the pen name Ring Lardner Jr.—a nod to Ring Lardner of the Chicago Tribune whose byline was "Line O'Type".
-A remembrance garden to honor Hemingway was erected in front of the high school in 1996.
+During his last two years at high school he edited the school's newspaper and yearbook (the Trapeze and Tabula); he imitated the language of popular sportswriters and contributed under the pen name Ring Lardner, Jr.—a nod to Ring Lardner of the Chicago Tribune whose byline was "Line O'Type".
 After leaving high school, he went to work for The Kansas City Star as a cub reporter.
 Although he stayed there only for six months, the Stars style guide, which stated "Use short sentences.
 Use short first paragraphs.
 Use vigorous English.
 Be positive, not negative", became a foundation for his prose.